RadicallyOpen/RadicallyOpen/professionals.markdown

 ### RO-DBT Supervision

 We offer supervision to delegates who have at least attended part 1 RO-DBT Intensive Training.
-Supervision tends to take place via an online learning platform called WizIQ (no downloads required).
-Instructions will be provided by the supervisor if they use this service.
+Supervision can take place in person for individuals or entire teams, or via an online learning platform if you are abroad.
+All sessions and fees are arranged and agreed directly with the supervisor.

 Currently available supervisors: